ghga-de/schemapack/docs/schemapack_spec.md

             description: alias is id
         content: content_schemas/Sample.schema.json
 ```
-This example describes Experiment and Sample classes and their relations.
+This schema defines two classes, Experiment and Sample, and a relation between them.
+The content schemas are loaded from external JSON files.